-The installation of security shutters and grilles will only be approved if they:
+Accordingly security shutters and grilles will only be approved if they:

 - are keyless and capable of quick-release from the inside

 - meet Australian Standards

-- Pay all ongoing maintenance costs.
+- Pay all ongoing maintenance costs

-- Ensure the overflow of any water is limited and does not damage the leased property or the properties of adjoining neighbours.
+- Ensure the overflow of any water is limited

 If a tenant is relocated they will not be compensated for the costs of relocating the pool.

-All responsibility for pool safety lies with the pool owner (ie the tenant).
+All responsibility for pool safety lies with the pool owner (i.e. the tenant).
 This includes responsibility for adequate supervision of young children around pools.